Pshowo/fastAPI-encryptor/README.md

 ## About

+#### Vigenère cipher
-API with cipher algorithm to encrypt and decrypt a message using by Vigenère cipher.
+>API with cipher algorithm to encrypt and decrypt a message using by Vigenère cipher.
-Key alphabet consists of 95 chars.
+>Key alphabet consists of 95 chars.
 For each row aplhabet was shuffle.
-Script can encoded any alphabet, it's only write string coinain required characters in atribute class Vigenere.
+>Script can encoded any alphabet, it's only write string coinain required characters in atribute class Vigenere.
-The key lenght can be modify, default value is 8 chars.
+>The key lenght can be modify, default value is 8 chars.
 Max key length the is limited by length message.

+#### RSA cpiher:
+>    Work in progess...

 ## Hot to use it?
 To use it simple way you can use an applications like this [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/).